What are the other Names for this Condition? (Also known as/Synonyms)

 - Liver function tests may show signs of liver inflammation

-The Yamaguchi criteria may be helpful in diagnosing Adult-Onset Still’s Disease.
+The Yamaguchi criteria are helpful in diagnosing Adult-Onset Still’s Disease.
 According to this system, there are many major and minor criteria, as outlined below.
 Any individual having 5 of the criteria below, of which 2 are major, may be diagnosed as having AOSD.

 - Fever of 39 deg.
 C for at least 1 week